 Slam on those brakes!
 Let’s take a step back to make sure we’re on the same page.
 Under the DMCA, an internet service provider – typically a website or app – can obtain immunity from copyright infringement claims based on content uploaded by users of the site or app in question.
 Copyright infringement claims are the most common type of legal claim online, so this is no small thing.

 To obtain the immunity – known as the “DMCA safe harbor” – one must complete several compliance steps.
 One such step is to register your business and agent with the Copyright Office.
+[What is an agent?]
 The registration will run you an outrageous $6, but it must be done.
 Fail to register, and you waive the immunity provided under the DMCA.
 In short, registering is important, wichtig, vazhnyy, importante’!

 The First Matrix…err, Directory